Bitspark is a bankless money transfer company that helps you convert cash to cryptocurrency, globally.

 As an underlying blockchain that enables numerous decentralised exchanges, including Sparkdex, BitShares has made great strides recently.
 In this blog post, we will look at the latest developments surrounding BitShares Wallet UI, as well as the technical analysis of the latest price movements involving BitShares’ native token - BTS.

 Several new features were introduced to BitShare Wallet UI (see here).
-The features are mainly focused on security, management, ease of use and decentralization.
+The features are mainly focused on security, management, ease of use and decentralisation.
 Since the latest update, Hash Time-Locked Contracts, (HTLC) and Atomic Cross Chain Swaps (ACCS) can be executed on BitShares.
 These two features will contribute to the safety and functionality of the platform.

 Advancing further in the field of safety, the project team has designed new tools to inform the end-user of security threats.
 Furthermore, additional changes have been made in the fields of direct debit authorization, market fee sharing, as well as interface and template choices.